HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## How websites give you a privacy choice: Privacy preference signals

-In light of the recent introduction of privacy regulations, such as the GDPR in Europe, CCPA in California, LGPD in Brazil, and more, websites are required to obtain explicit user consent about the collection of personal data for any non essential features such as marketing and analytics.
+In light of the recent introduction of privacy regulations, such as the [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection/data-protection-eu) in Europe, [CCPA](https://www.oag.ca.gov/privacy/ccpa) in California, <a hreflang="pt-br" href="https://www.gov.br/cidadania/pt-br/acesso-a-informacao/lgpd">LGPD</a> in Brazil, the [PDP Bill](https://www.meity.gov.in/data-protection-framework) in India, and more, websites are required to obtain explicit user consent about the collection of personal data for any non-essential features such as marketing and analytics.

 Therefore, websites turned to the use of cookie consent banners, privacy policies and other mechanisms to inform users about data sites process, and give them a choice.
 In this section, we look at the prevalence of such tools.